What to do with leftover roasted chicken breasts?

 We ate part of the first chicken one night with the vegetables and wanted to use the leftovers for another meal, so I looked to see what I had in my refrigerator and pantry and decided to make a Penne with Chicken & Peas in a Cream Sauce.

-I basically had everything I needed in stock thus avoiding another trip to the supermarket.
-Not that I don't enjoy hanging out in the supermarket but two or three times a week is enough.
+I had everything I needed in stock, avoiding another trip to the supermarket.
+I don't enjoy hanging out in the supermarket, but two or three times a week is enough.

 Roast Chicken Alternatives

 Uncooked Chicken Method

 If you use uncooked chicken, you'll start by sautéing the chicken first, before the onions and peppers.
 So cut up the chicken into bite-sized pieces and sauté them in butter and olive oil.

-Cook until almost done but not all the way.
-You can finish cooking the chicken when you return it to the pan otherwise you risk overcooking it.
+Cook until almost done but only some of the way.
+You can finish cooking the chicken when you return it to the pan.
+Otherwise, you risk overcooking it.

 Remove the chicken from the pan, add the onion and pepper, and follow the rest of the recipe above.

-An alternative would be to sauté the chicken breast whole, let it rest while you are making the sauce, and cut it up just before adding it back to the pan.
+An alternative would be to sauté the chicken breast whole, let it rest while making the sauce, and cut it up just before adding it back to the pan.

-I don't think it makes much difference but if you try it both ways, please let us know which you prefer.
+It doesn't make much difference, but if you try it both ways, please let us know which you prefer.

 Penne with Chicken & Peas in a Cream Sauce